Clockwork Knight 2

+Clockwork Knight 2 is a side-scrolling platform video game developed and published by Sega for the Sega Saturn.
+It was released in Japan on July 28, 1995 and on October 27th of the same year in Europe.
+The game is a direct sequel to Clockwork Knight, featuring many of the same mechanics as its predecessor.

+On December 15, 1995, Clockwork Knight: Pepperouchau no Fukubukuro, a compilation featuring both Clockwork Knight titles and additional content was released in Japan.
+This version was used as the basis for the American release of the game, which was released on February 17, 1996, although with the first game inaccessible.
+Many critics deemed the sequel a dramatic improvement over its predecessor, citing improved replay value and pacing.

 Plot

 Clockwork Knight 2 immediately picks up on the cliffhanger left by Clockwork Knight.
 Chelsea is safe and sound, but will not wake up.
 As the toys not under the spell ponder just what to do, Chelsea is suddenly kidnapped again.
 Thus, Pepper again sets out to rescue her...

 Gameplay

 Clockwork Knight 2 uses identical gameplay to that of its predecessor, right down to using all the same items and having four rooms with two levels each, plus a final boss.